SageGrey/exp-exp-exp/zzzzz_cards/49 Development_of_law_is_Specialization__Revenge_is_costly_.md

-# Development of law is Specialization (Revenge is costly)
+# Societies Specialize law because revenge is costly.

 Richard Posner argues that revenge is the forerunner to law.
-That as soon as a society can afford to specialize the legal profession, it does so.
+That as soon as a society can afford to specialize the legal profession, it does so because the results of eye-for-an-eye style revenge is so costly to a society.
 In its development, the law becoems increasingly sepcialized.

-null

-Revenge is costly

-## null
+### Citation

-Richard Postner, The Problems with Jurisprudence [ID 17]
+Richard Postner, The Problems with Jurisprudence

-## null
+## Keywords

 Judicial Theatrics
 Legal Philosophy/History

-## null

-104
+Orphan